Mitotane (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using a blood thinner such as warfarin (Coumadin®).
+- Some medicines can affect how mitotane works.
+Tell your doctor if you are also using a blood thinner (including warfarin).

 Warnings While Using This Medicine